OD91/udacity-dand-p5-communicate-data-findings/readme.md

 ## Key Insights for Presentation

-I examine the the relationships between departure delays and arrival delays as well as the variables airlines, day of the week, top airports as well as .
+I examine the the relationships between departure delays and arrival delays as well as the variables airlines, day of the week, and top airports.
 I always try to start by first appying an univariate anlysis, followed by a bivariate analysis and subsequently, when applicable a multivariate analysis to examine the different relationships.
 I mainly use bar plots and scatter plots for showing my results (summarized in the above summary section).